 In many countries, the national minimum wage is below the actual cost of living.
 And that’s a gap we all can help to mend.

-Since 2013, we have been paying our share of living wages for our products at one of our Indian suppliers and since 2016, almost 3,400 workers have received an additional amount from Nudie Jeans as a step to increase the wages at selected suppliers.
+Since 2013, we have been paying our share of living wages for our products at selected Indian suppliers, and during the last years just over 2450 workers have received an additional amount from Nudie Jeans, as a step toward increasing wages at selected suppliers.
 For part of the Indian supply chain, we pay our share of living wages to employees from the raw material stage throughout the supply chain, to the final garment.

 We began this initiative in support of the notion that everyone who produces a Nudie Jeans product should have a wage they can live on.
 The approach to working practically with living wages in the supply chain has been discussed and debated in the industry for a long time and we have chosen to have a very local collaboration, directly with our suppliers, and we have not engaged in a trade union or governmental discussions or initiatives in the producing countries.
 Different stakeholders, including FWF, have verified that payments have reached the workers.

-In 2016, we decided to expand our living wage payments to the spinning mill at the same supplier.
-During our visit in late 2018, we discussed the possibility of including the workers in the knitting and processing units as well, which was carried out in 2019.
-An additional amount was raised internally at Nudie Jeans’ head office to further impact the payments.
+In 2016, we decided to expand our living wage payments to the spinning mill at the same supplier and another sewing facility in India.
+In 2019, we included the workers in the knitting and processing units as well.
 Through these actions, we pay our share of living wages to employees through the Fairtrade system for the raw material and throughout the supply chain to the final garment.
 In 2021 we expanded the program to include a Turkish main supplier and our leather garment supplier in India, now including all Indian main suppliers in the program.